turinglabsorg/datahub-learn/network-documentation/polkadot/polkadot-blockchain-terms.md

 * The EVM uses opcodes that are not optimized for different hardware platforms.
 * The support and reach for developing smart contracts are limited.

-Wasm, or WebAssembly, was developed by the World Wide Web Consortium \(W3C\); it is essentially a new type of code that can execute directly on the browser.
+`Wasm`, or WebAssembly, was developed by the World Wide Web Consortium \(W3C\); it is essentially a new type of code that can execute directly on the browser.

 * Wasm expands the supported languages that a developer can write a smart contract in, such as Rust, C/C++, C\#, and Typescript.
-* Wasm is high performance
+* Wasm is high performance.
 * Wasm is optimized for different hardware platforms.

 This [article](https://www.parity.io/wasm-smart-contract-development/#:~:text=While%20Wasm%20itself%20benefits%20from,and%20interact%20with%20the%20blockchain) offers a perspective from Parity Technologies about WebAssembly being an alternative to the EVM.